 To find out more about your body after pregnancy and birth, and for advice about how to help your body recover, click on the following links:

-We advise that you use contraception for at least 21 days after your baby is born.
+We recommend that you use contraception after your baby is born.
 For information about sex and contraception after birth, click on the following links: